-Here's my guide to the must see works of art and masterpieces in Florence Italy, for the art lover's checklist.
+Here’s my guide to the must see art works and masterpieces in Florence Italy, for the art lover’s checklist.

 In the 14th and 15th century, Florence witnessed the birth of one of mankind’s greatest experiments, the Italian Renaissance.
 Within Florence’s medieval walls, lived the greatest painters of the time.
 It was in Florence that Europe’s first museums took shape.
 They began in family collections, then turned into princely collections.

-This art lover's guide to Florence takes you on a tour of 30 Renaissance era masterpieces not to miss in Florence.
+This art lover’s guide to Florence takes you on a tour of 30 renowned Renaissance era masterpieces in Florence.
 They are seminal groundbreaking works by the likes of Leonardo da Vinci, Michelangelo, Giotto, Masaccio, Botticelli, Fra Angelico, and Giorgio Vasari.
-You'll tour museums from the Uffizi Gallery to the Accademia.
-And peak into the magnificent palace-residences of the Medici dynasty, who funded many of these great art works.

 These incredible Florentine paintings are varied.
 Some are colossal fresco cyles on chapel walls and devotional paintings hidden away in dark churches.
 Others are classic portraits or depictions of mythology.
 Together, they create the drama and magic that is Florence.